Your research can change the world

 Methods and Measurement welcomes submissions that address such debates and suggest a way forward.
 We publish articles that advance the empirical study of political phenomena in the broadest sense and welcome submissions from all epistemological backgrounds.
 This encompasses qualitative methods, case-based as well as interpretive; quantitative techniques, both deductive and exploratory; plus big data applications.
 We welcome broader epistemological dialogues and contributions that help to fulfill the promise of mixed and multi-method research designs.
 Finally, we are committed to publishing articles that connect methods scholars and applied practitioners, including features focused on the teaching of methods and techniques.

-Methods and Measurement welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, Field Grand Challenge, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+Methods and Measurement welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Methods and Measurement, where they are peer-reviewed by the Associate and Review Editors of the specialty section.